 Let’s say that some element on your website (eg. a video) can’t load because users have rejected cookies.
 By making it easy for users to edit their preferences, you’re both making their experience better and increasing your chances to get new consent.

 Add a widget on your home page that allows users to reopen the preferences panel.

-Our Cookie Solution configurator has a specific section for the privacy widget: you can choose its look, position, colors, and more.
+Our Privacy Controls and Cookie Solution configurator has a specific section for the privacy widget: you can choose its look, position, colors, and more.

 You shouldbe transparent about the purposes of cookies and the categories you’re using.
 Avoid misleading descriptions or classifying non-essential cookies as technical cookies, that is deceptive.